gabrielemariotti/cardslib/doc/CARD.md

 # Cards Library: Card

-Create a `Card` is is pretty simple.
+Creating a `Card` is pretty simple.

 First, you need an XML layout that will display the `Card`.